ChickenIQ/Talos-Manager/README.md

 # Talos Manager (Work In Progress)

-A simple, yet powerful, tool to create and manage your Kubernetes clusters using [Talos Linux](https://talos.dev/).
+A simple, yet powerful tool to create and manage your Kubernetes clusters using [Talos Linux](https://talos.dev/).

 Please note that this project is still in development and is not yet ready for production use.
 There **WILL** be breaking changes.